imalfro/test-dkatalist-de/solution/README.md

 3. to build: docker build -t test_de_dkatalist .
 4. to run: docker run test_de_dkatalist

-CONCLUSION (TASK-3) IS AVAILABLE IN THE SCRIPT
-The result should be printed as well.
+CONCLUSION (TASK-3) should be printed as well, upon running the docker.